Nodulaire/ELK-Ansible/Documentation/Logstash-Info-v1.md

   apt: name=logstash update_cache=yes state=present
   tags: [logstash]
 ```
-Then we copies the ELK server keys on the host with a loop and th function copy :
+Then we copie the ELK server keys (locate in [playbooks/elk/logstash/src](#../playbooks/elk/logstash/src)) on the host with a loop and th function copy :
 ```
 - name: Add ELK Certificates
   copy: